 It is important that candidates are introduced to the idea that there is a continuum of types of terrain which will tend to dictate the appropriate technique.
-Verbal reassurance and simple physical support are important skills, as is an awareness of where those techniques are appropriate.
+Verbal reassurance, simple physical support, the use of a rope to instil confidence, the rapid use of a direct belay and 'full on' anchoring and belaying may all have their place: the vital skill to be developed is an awareness of where those techniques are appropriate.